jedevc/fyp-report/report.md

   produce new and interesting challenges and the inability to detect widespread cheating.

-  In this report, we present a Domain-Specific Programming language for rapidly designing and producing randomised C-based reverse-engineering and pwnable challenges.
-We also introduce a new technique for automatically varying the semantic structure of specifications, over both the spatial domain of memory and the temporal domain of the call flow graph.
+  In this report, we present `vulnspec`, a Domain-Specific Programming language for rapidly designing and producing randomised C-based reverse-engineering and pwnable challenges.
+We explain the synthesis pipeline and demonstrate how specifications become C programs and show how to bundle them into deployable environments.

+  As part of synthesis, we also introduce a new technique for automatically varying the semantic structure of specifications, over both the spatial domain of memory and the temporal domain of the call flow graph.

 titlepage-color: "ffffff"
 titlepage-text-color: "000000"